27 Nov 2020 • BLOG - News

 - Spam traps triggered – spam traps are email addresses that don’t belong to anyone and have the primary task of catching spammers and senders with poor list hygiene practices.

-Having a good Sender Score and having emails sent to the inbox is good for the business, but it’s not the end-all to great email sending.
-More on this on the next section.
+Having a good Sender Score and having emails sent to the inbox is good for the business, but it’s not the end-all, be-all to great email sending.

 Email deliverability experts agree on this, including Word to the Wise founder Laura Atkins:

-Therefore, it is best to focus on your deliverability, as this is the best indicator of whether your emails get delivered to the inbox and not spam folder, or altogether remain undelivered.
+Therefore, it is best to focus on your deliverability, as this is the best indicator of whether your emails get delivered to the inbox and not to the spam folder.

 Want to know more about deliverability best practices?
 Download our guide now!